SIG MCX: SIG MCX VIRTUS (Gen II)

+SIG MCX-SPEAR LT (Gen III)

+The SIG MCX-SPEAR LT is the third generation of the SIG MCX, introduced in 2022.
+With the release of the MCX-SPEAR LT, SIG also designed a new, padded, side-folding stock with an FDE finish option to match the rifles, which civilian versions of the rifle variant are sold with.
+While the civilian version is referred to as the "MCX-SPEAR LT", referencing the SPEAR from which it derives many of its improvements over the MCX Virtus line, SIG Sauer refers to the military versions as simply the "MCX LT" or "MCX Lightweight".

+The defining features of the MCX-SPEAR LT are a lightened handguard and barrel design (borrowed from the MCX-SPEAR), an ambidextrous bolt catch and release, a proprietary SL muzzle device to allow for the use of SIG SAUER's quick detaching SLX and SLH suppressors, a custom 28-round AR-pattern magazines when chambered in 7.62×39mm cartridge, and a coyote brown coating (black options are still available for purchase).

+The MCX-SPEAR LT is available in 5.56×45mm NATO, .300 Blackout and 7.62×39mm calibers.
+The civilian model features 11.5 in or 16 in barrel and a Picatinny rail tail interface for attaching either a buttstock or a pistol brace.
+The military model features both of these options, with the addition of 14.5 in and 9 in barrels, as well as a custom two-stage match grade select-fire trigger group.

 SIG MCX RATTLER

 The SIG MCX RATTLER is a short-barreled rifle variant chambered in .300 AAC Blackout and 5.56.
 It is intended to serve as a personal defense weapon, featuring a 140 mm barrel, and comes with a Picatinny rail tail interface for attaching either a compact buttstock or a folding PCB (pistol contour brace).
 In February 2018, USSOCOM ordered upper receiver group conversion kits for the MCX Rattler in .300BLK for evaluation.

 The MCX Rattler was later selected as the winner of SOCOM's Commercial Personal Defense Weapon (CPDW) contract in May 2022 and suppressed MCX Rattlers will be ordered in 5.56 and .300BLK.